William-James-Widener-III/clipcam-project/README.md

 # ClipCam

 Shazam, but for videos.
-Built with React Native, Expo, and Gemini 2.5 Flash.
+Built with React Native, Expo, and Gemini 2.5 Flash API.

 ## Tech Stack
 - **Frontend:** React Native (Expo)